Crunch-io/ta-da/content/dev/features/folder-homepage.md

 Crunch’s folders give you the power to organize your datasets and control access.
 Now folders can also be a great landing page for new and existing data consumers.

+Crunch’s folders give you the power to organize your datasets and control access.
+Now folders can also be a great landing page for new and existing data consumers.

 {{<figure src="https://player-crunch-io.s3.amazonaws.com/help-crunch-io/screenshots/folder-homepages-01.png" class="img-fluid">}}

 ## Examples of usage